 “Nova et Vetera has emerged as the finest forum for systematic and moral theology.
 A must-read for scholars, graduate students, and seminarians.”

-— Scott Hahn, University of Steubenville and St. Vincent Seminary
+— Scott Hahn, Franciscan University and St. Vincent Seminary